-This was a photo tour around Iceland.
+This was a long Summer tour around Iceland anti-clockwise.
 Dettifoss Waterfall was on the Northern leg of the photo tour.
 At Dettifoss waterfall there are 2 neigboring waterfalls that are possible to view.
 The more popular waterfall is Selfoss about 2km South of Dettifoss.
 My guests had opted to hike to Selfoss.

 Dettifoss waterfall is a favourite place of mine to sit and wait.
 This time I was waiting for the rain to soak these big basalt rocks, but alas only a few spots came.
 But you don’t need amazing conditions to get a great photo at Dettifoss.
 Just a bit of attention to shutter speed and great photographs can always be achieved.

 Magic Cloth Photography

 Faded onto my sensor with magic cloth long exposure.
 Use the Magic Cloth Technique.